-- Exterior Port is located in Gdańsk Bay.
-Here are handled the port's largest vessels (up to DWT 300,000 tons and max draft 15 m / 50 ft).
-The Exterior Port houses coal terminal, Naftoport terminal (crude oil, and fuels), LPG terminal (liquefied petroleum gas) and Deepwater Container Terminal.
+Exterior Port is in Gdańsk Bay.
+Here are handled the largest vessels (up to DWT 300,000 tons and max draft 15 m / 50 ft).
+Exterior Port houses coal terminal, Naftoport terminal (crude oil, fuels), LPG terminal (liquefied petroleum gas) and Deepwater Container Terminal.
 DCT is Baltic Sea's only terminal with capacity to handle ULCVs (ultra-large container vessels) with max capacity 23,000 TEUs.

 In November 2017, Port Gdansk Authority leased a port property to Krajowa Spolka Cukrowa for building a new sugar cargo terminal (silo capacity 50,000 tons) plus facility access infrastructure.
 The new terminal is adjacent to Nabrzeze Wislane Quay, which allows entry of large-capacity bulk cargo vessels.
 The new facility includes a large silo, sugar packing facility, logistics warehouse (capacity 10,000 tons), parking (capacity 37 trucks) and container depot (capacity 130 containers).
 The terminal's annual capacity is around 300,000 tons of sugar.
 The sugar is delivered in rail containers and also via silo trucks.